How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Retention and Advocacy

-Customer retention must be a priority for your SaaS company to grow.
 According to the Pareto principle of business, 80% of profits often come from 20% of customers.
-Moreover, it’s cheaper to retain current customers than acquire new ones.
+Moreover, it’s cheaper to retain current customers than to acquire new ones.

-Keeping existing customers comes down to creating value and providing a good user experience.
-Here are a few retention strategies that keep subscribers interested and improve customer loyalty.
+Keeping existing customers comes down to creating value and providing a good user experience consistently.
+Here are a few elements that impact customer retention and loyalty.

 1. Customer Onboarding